pimbrouwers/Falco/docs/en/readme.md

 ## Guides

-Falco depends only on the high-performance base components of ASP.NET Core, and provides a toolset to build a working full-stack web application.
+Falco depends only on the high-performance base components of .NET and ASP.NET Core, and provides a toolset to build a working full-stack web application.
 This section of the documentation explains the different parts of Falco and how they can be used, customized, and extended.
 Beyond Falco itself, look for community-maintained extensions to add even more functionality.

 - [Getting Started](get-started.md)
 - [Routing](routing.md)